Computer Recycling in Cupertino

 Even youth programs like Schools Goin’ Green earned accolades for community outreach and education.

 Underpinning these efforts is compliance with California’s Electronic Waste Recycling Act, which requires both businesses and residents to properly recycle covered electronics — no exceptions, no shortcuts.
-That means finding certified recyclers for everything with a screen, plug, or battery.
+That means finding certified recyclers for everything with a screen, or plugs into the wall.

 With over 57,000 residents, a dense concentration of tech-driven industries, and a civic culture that embraces innovation and environmentalism, Cupertino leads by example in computer recycling and sustainability.
 The city has built not just a tech empire — but a blueprint for responsible, forward-thinking urban living.